 What you wear on your feet is probably the most important decision to make.
 This will be a personal choice and must be made from your own previous experience.
 The footwear choice will vary depending on the type of walk and time of year.
 If you get this decision wrong, sore feet and blisters are the most likely things to end a long walk.

 I have found that there is no one type of footwear that is perfect for all walks.
 For me the Inov-8 Roclite G 345 and 400 GTX V2 boots come close and in summer I like the more breathable RocFly G 390 boots or Roclite G 275 shoes.

 Once you have an idea of what you’d like to take with you, get out and do some shorter walks with it.
 This gives you a chance to test that the gear is suitable for the trip.
 You may also find you can reduce the weight a little, if there is something you find you don’t need.
 Or add something you’ve forgotten.

 Write a list of all the gear you take and when you get back, go through it all to see what you didn’t use.
 Take off what you really don’t need and try another walk without it.
 See if you can reduce you’re pack to the minimum weight possible.

-After your shake-down hike, make a gear list for the walk.
+After my hike I review all the gear taken and if I change anything, I make a new gear list ready for the next walk.
 You can then tick everything off before you leave and don’t have to worry about forgetting anything.
 I learned this the hard way – I made it from Lands End to the cloudy summit of Scafell Pike before I realised I didn’t have a compass…